Dr Daniel McKay

 Background

-I am an teaching-focused academic, committed to enhancing the student experience through a student-centred and research-led pedagogical approach.
-My teaching expertise lies in applied psychology (supportive environments for psychological health and functioning) and research methods, complemented by comprehensive teaching experience across core BPS areas.
-I have a strong track record of supervising undergraduate and postgraduate students on dissertations and review essays.
-As I transition my career towards teaching applied psychology, integrating environmental and clinical psychology, I aim to use my extensive experience in teaching, scholarship, and citizenship to advance applied psychology education.
+I am a teaching-focused academic, committed to enhancing the student experience through a student-centred, research-led, and inclusive pedagogical approach.
+My teaching expertise lies in applied psychology (e.g., environmental and clinical), individual differences in mental health, and research methods.
+I have a strong track record of supervising undergraduate and postgraduate students on dissertations and review essays, and I aim to use my experience in teaching, scholarship, and citizenship to advance applied psychology education.

 Scholarship of Teaching & Learning: